RajanRastogi/demo-website/README.md

   - Go to <kbd>Menu</kbd> <kbd>></kbd> <kbd>Settings</kbd> <kbd>></kbd> <kbd>Clients</kbd>

-  - Create a client with type backend and redirect `http://localhost:3001/auth/redirect`
+  - Create a new client and select White Label.

-  - Click the Test Client check box.
-Test clients can be used during development to test your game.

 ### 3. Simulate your game

   - Go to <kbd>Launcher</kbd> <kbd>></kbd> <kbd>Simulate</kbd> and simulate your game.

-  - Open the Simulator and Create a dummy player.

-    This dummy player will the user who we login as will testing the app in development.

 ### 4. Setup Demo on your machine